AliYoussef96/LimROTSmanuscript/DDA/readme.md

 install.packages("samr", repos = "http://cran.us.r-project.org")
 ```

-To reproduce the results, download the protein expression datasets for the FragPipe software from [https://zenodo.org/records/10953347](https://zenodo.org/records/10953347).
+## To reproduce the results

+Download the protein expression datasets for the FragPipe software from [https://zenodo.org/records/10953347](https://zenodo.org/records/10953347).
 You must also create a `FragPipe_results` folder to save the results.

 The same procedure applies to `Maxquant.run.r`.